 The mine plan contained in the 2021 Camino Rojo Report was prepared on the assumption that Orla would be permitted to expand the Camino Rojo Project oxide pit onto part of Fresnillo's mineral concession located immediately north of Orla's property, that Orla will have access to oxide and transitional heap leachable material, and that Orla would have the right to mine from Fresnillo's mineral concession, and recover for Orla's account, all oxide and transitional material amenable to heap leaching that are within an expanded open pit.
-In the 2021 Camino Rojo Report, all material to be mined on Fresnillo's concession is classified as waste.
-Delays in, or failure to obtain subsequent transfer of surface rights would affect the timetable or cost of development of the potential mine modelled in the 2021 Camino Rojo Report.
+In the 2021 Camino Rojo Report and in the updated Mineral Reserve estimate in this AIF, all material to be mined on Fresnillo's concession is classified as waste.
+Subsequent to the 2021 Camino Rojo Report, Orla acquired the surface rights associated with the layback area under the Layback Agreement with Fresnillo.
+See "General Development of the Business - Three Year History - Developments During 2022".